Article 74 of the Constitution of India: S. R. Bommai v. Union of India (1994)

 In this case Supreme Court made some very important pronouncements regarding scope and effect of Clause (2) of Article 74.
-Article 74(2) barred courts from inquiring into the advice given by Council of Ministers to President.
+Article 74(2) barred courts from inquiring into the advice given by Council of Ministers to the president.
 In a way the advice of Council of Ministers was kept out of Supreme Court's power of Judicial Review by this article.
 In this regard, Supreme Court held that although Article 74(2) bars judicial review so far as the advice given by the Ministers is concerned, it does not bar scrutiny of the material on the basis of which the advice is given.
-It also said that the material on the basis of which advice was tendered does not become part of the advice and courts are justified in probing as to whether there was any material on the basis of which the advise was given, and whether it was relevant for such advice and the President could have acted on it.
+It also said that the material on the basis of which advice was tendered does not become part of the advice and courts are justified in probing as to whether there was any material on the basis of which the advice was given, and whether it was relevant for such advice and the President could have acted on it.

 The court also said that, when it undertakes an inquiry into the existence of such material, the prohibition contained in Article 74(2) does not negate their right to know about the factual existence of any such material.